-Texas schools shuttered by Harvey could stay that way awhile
+Texas schools could stay closed awhile due to Harvey

 Austin, Texas — Schools across Houston and parts of Texas’ Gulf Coast will remain shuttered through Labor Day — and probably much longer — because their buildings and surrounding infrastructure will require extensive repairs even after Harvey’s unprecedented floodwaters subside.